Estimating the limiting shape of bivariate scaled sample clouds: with additional benefits of self-consistent inference for existing extremal dependence properties: Links between the sample cloud boundary and extremal dependence measures

 \subsection{Bivariate extremal dependence features}

-We now introduce the tail dependence features that we aim to estimate, beginning with the coefficient of asymptotic independence, $\eta$, of \cite{Ledford1996}, or equivalently $\bar\chi=2\eta-1$ \citep{Coles1999}.
-Recall that we assume the variables $X_1$ and $X_2$ have standard exponential marginal distributions.
+We now introduce the tail dependence features that we aim to estimate in a self-consistent way by ultimately exploiting properties of $G$.
+In Section~\ref{sec:NWtheory}, we explain how each of these dependence features is linked to the set $G$, using results from \cite{Nolde2021}.
+We begin with the coefficient of asymptotic independence, $\eta$, of \cite{Ledford1996}, or equivalently $\bar\chi=2\eta-1$ \citep{Coles1999}.
+Recall that we assume the variables $X_1$ and $X_2$ have standard Exponential marginal distributions.
 Then, $\eta\in(0,1]$ is defined by considering the behaviour of the joint survivor function

 as $x\rightarrow\infty$, where the function $\mathcal{L}$ is slowly varying at infinity.
 Considering the definition of $\chi$ in~\eqref{eqn:chi}, when $\eta=1$, this yields $\chi=\lim_{x\rightarrow\infty}\mathcal{L}(e^x)$, whereas if $\eta<1$, we obtain $\chi=\lim_{x\rightarrow\infty}\mathcal{L}(e^x)e^{-(1/\eta -1)x}=0$.
 Hence, for $\eta=1$ and $\mathcal{L}(x)\not\rightarrow 0$ as $x\rightarrow\infty$, we have $\chi>0$, and therefore asymptotic dependence.
 If $\eta<1$, or $\eta=1$ and $\mathcal{L}(x)\rightarrow 0$ as $x\rightarrow\infty$, we have $\chi=0$ and the variables are asymptotically independent.
 Estimation of the coefficient $\eta$ can contribute towards the classification of tail dependence behaviour in practice, and in turn enable the selection of an appropriate model for the joint extremes.